-The option --base-dir contains a comma separated list of paths which is stripped from debug source files.
-These paths were searched prior to looking in --search-dirs.
-The --search-dirs option is also a comma separated list of directories to search for source files.
+The option --base-dir contains a comma-separated list of paths which is stripped from debug source files.
+These paths are searched before looking in --search-dirs.
+The --search-dirs option is also a comma-separated list of directories to search for source files.